Frequently Asked Questions

 My piece is L x W. Can I add a border to it?

 A border can always be added, but it’s important to remember that adding a border to a piece will change its aspect ratio.
-If an image is 16” x 20”, and you want to print it at 16” x 20” paper size including a 1” border, then the image will need to be cropped somewhat to accommodate the border or the border won’t be the same width on all sides.
+If an image is 16” x 20”, and you want to print it at 16” x 20” paper size including a 1” border, then the image will need to be altered (cropped or cloned) to accommodate the border or the border won’t be the same width on all sides.
 More information about sizing can be found here.

 How large or small should the border be?